-Community action project experiences are student and personal favorites all times of year, but spring time is an especially great time for them for a variety of reasons.
+Community action projects are student and personal learning experience favorites all times of year, but spring time is an especially great time for them for a variety of reasons.

-So what better way to cruise through the rest of the year and go out with a bang than with a community action project (CAPs)?
+So what better way to cruise through the rest of the year than with a community action project (CAP)?

 When I was teaching high schoolers, I included community action projects in every facet of my teaching.
 A community action project is a form of project-based learning where students identify issues in the community, research the issues, brainstorm solutions, develop an action plan, and take action.
 These experiences are the coolest form of self-directed service-learning.